alexliesenfeld/health/README.md

   to intercept all calls of [Checker.Check](https://pkg.go.dev/github.com/alexliesenfeld/health#Checker), which corresponds to every incoming HTTP request.
-In contrary to the usually used [middleware pattern](https://drstearns.github.io/tutorials/gomiddleware/), this middleware allows you to access check related information and post-process a check result before sending in an HTTP response.
+In contrary to the usually used [middleware pattern](https://drstearns.github.io/tutorials/gomiddleware/), this middleware allows you to access check related information and post-process a check result before sending it in an HTTP response.

 ## License